Humbugs/Humbugs.github.io/_products/edinburgh-rock.md

 height:
 depth:
 weight:
-meta_description: Edinburgh Rock only £1.40/100g.
+meta_description: 'Edinburgh Rock only Ãº1.40/100g.
 Traditional sweets and more at Humbugs Confectionery Store.
-Specialists in satisfying your sweet tooth!
+Specialists in satisfying your sweet tooth!'
 brand:
 type: [Hard]
 flavour: ['Mixed Fruit']